Procida Campania, Italy Travel Guide

 Hiking plus touring are pleasant during The month of april, May, September, and October.

-Winter offers quiet authenticity with less tourists.
+Winter brings quiet authenticity with less tourists.

 The weather for the season may affect ferry schedules.

-Tipping is not obligatory in Italy, as a service charge, known as "coperto" (admission charge) or "servizio" (service charge), may appear on your bill.
+Tipping is not obligatory inside Italy, as a service charge, known as "coperto" (admission charge) or "servizio" (service charge), may appear on your bill.
 The "coperto" is a charge per person for bread and table setting, not a gratuity for service.
 If service is exceptional and no service charge appears on the bill, leaving a little extra or rounding up an extra 5-10% sees appreciation, especially in tourist areas.
 For taxis, round up the price to the nearest Euro.
 For bars/cafes, no tip expects for a cup of coffee ordered and consumed at the bar.
 If you sit at a table at a restaurant, a small service charge might apply.

 Procida is a safe and peaceful destination.